jhonnierandrey/reactbank-bk/README.md

 <p>David, Doug, Brian, you guys really enjoy teaching and we can feel it with every lecture, thank you for that willingness to share what you know, really appreciate it.</p>
 <p> This project was inspired by CS50 Financial practice, I created this FullStack App that uses a ReactJS FrontEnd, also some great technologies such as: Bootstrap, CSS, SCSS and JavaScript. </p>

-<p>For the BackEnd, Python Flask BackEnd with the following available end points: </p>
+<p>For the BackEnd, Python Flask BackEnd with the following available endpoints: </p>

 <br>